 - You can incur interest charges with credit cards, but not with debit cards.

-- Whereas debit and credit cards both have payment processing network logos, your debit card has the word “debit” somewhere on the face of the card to help you differentiate between it a credit card.
+- Whereas debit and credit cards both have payment processing network logos, your debit card has the word “debit” somewhere on the face of the card to help you differentiate between it and a credit card.

 Are Debit Cards Safe?